11 minutes read

 So how do we square this with some of the scientific research pointing to the beneficial medical effects of CBD and THC?
 An example of this kind of drug is a product such as Sativex used for treating multiple sclerosis.

-To stay in touch with the new development, the UK legalized medicinal cannabis in 2018.
+To stay in touch with the new developments, the UK legalized medicinal cannabis in 2018.
 You should note that the only way you can use a medical cannabis product with a high THC level in the UK is if you have a valid prescription from a registered doctor.

 Hemp